 It was these qualities and convictions that allowed this fledgling movement, devoid of money, power and prestige, to dramatically change the world within a few generations.
-Likewise, these are the qualities and convictions which shape our own fledgling community as we seek to influence the wider Cave Creek area for Christ.
+Likewise, these are the qualities and convictions which shape our own community as we seek to influence the wider Cave Creek area for Christ.

 ecclesia places a premium on corporate worship and teaching.
 Contemporary, acoustic worship led by sincere and skillful musicians involve the entire community in heartfelt praise.
 The most important thing is not the quality of the music on the stage, but rather the sincerity of the congregation’s singing.
 When we gather for worship, the visitor should observe, “God is really among you!”
 (1 Cor 14:25).

 Finally, the public reading and teaching of the Scripture is a highlight of each worship gathering.
 The messages are primarily studies through various books of the Bible.
 They are true to the meaning of the text and practical to the lives of followers of Jesus, as well as those who are simply exploring Christianity.

-As a community gathered in love, ecclesia takes seriously the biblical admonitions to love one another.
+ecclesia takes seriously the biblical admonitions to love one another.
 Realizing that love is impossible without proximity, small groups are at the center of our life together.
 Groups study the scriptures, share life together, and serve their neighbors.
 Or, to put it like Jesus did, they “love God, love one another, and love their neighbors.”

-Ecclesia offers an alternative to the loneliness and self-absorption of American culture.
+We seek to offer an alternative to the loneliness and self-absorption of American culture.
 Our love for one another is a powerful witness to the world of the redemptive love of Jesus Christ.
 After all, “By this shall all men know you are my disciples, that you love one another” (John 13:34).

-As a community sent with hope, ecclesia recognizes that the church does not exist for itself, it exists for the world.
+ecclesia recognizes that the church does not exist for itself; it exists for the world.
 Jesus said to his disciples, “As the Father has sent me, so send I you” (John 20:21).
 We are called to continue the ministry of Jesus to the world.
 We are, after all, his Body.
 We seek to serve the poor as Jesus did.
 We teach the Gospel like Jesus did.
 We bring healing and hope, just as Jesus did.
 We seek to be living witnesses to the reality of Jesus’ resurrection.

-Ecclesia, then, seeks to embrace the mission of God for the whole human race.
+ecclesia, then, seeks to embrace the mission of God for the whole human race.
 We are called to be witnesses of the resurrected power of Jesus Christ.
 That includes bringing individual persons to faith in Christ, but it also involves serving people in Jesus’ name, no strings attached, simply as an act of Christ’s love.
 As God gives us opportunity, ecclesia longs to be a sincere blessing to the community.